Ohio Cattle Dog Rescue Team

 training, general obedience, leash skills, house manners, socialization

-with adults, children, & multiple dogs, traveling in a vehicle, and
+with new people, live with multiple dogs, traveling in a vehicle, and

 a few other things depending on the foster dog.
 Each foster dog continually socializes with humans & other dogs.
 All